Liquid4All/lfm-inference/modal/README.md

 - Prefer the `deploy-vllm-docker.py` script.
 - Since vLLM takes over 2 min to cold start, if you run the inference server for production, it is recommended to keep a minimum number of warm instances with `min_containers = 1` and `buffer_containers = 1`.
 The `buffer_containers` config is necessary because all Modal GPUs are subject to [preemption](https://modal.com/docs/guide/preemption).
 See [docs](https://modal.com/docs/guide/cold-start#overprovision-resources-with-min_containers-and-buffer_containers) for details about cold start performance tuning.
 - Warm up the vLLM server after deployment by sending a single request.
-The warm-up process is included in the [deploy-vllm-docker.py](./deploy-vllm-docker.py) script.
+The warm-up process is included in the [deploy-vllm-docker.py](./deploy-vllm-docker.py) script already.

 ## Test commands